global-asp/lida-source/en/0008_going-to-a-café.md

 # Going to a café

 ##
-Boran and his daughter are walking.
+Boran and his daughter are out for a walk.

 ##
 They come to a café, and go in.

 ##
-In the café the waiter shows them a table.
+In the café the waiter shows them to a table.

 ##
 Boran orders a coffee.